The Beaver River Wetland is one of the most ecologically significant natural areas in the Lake Simcoe watershed

-Watch for abundant wildlife as you travel along the trail - in the summer you might see a great blue heron, red-winged blackbirds, muskrats and beavers in the wetland.
-In the winter, the quiet calm soothes the spirit and calms the mind as you listen to the sound of your boots or skis in the snow.
+A 21km section of the rail-trail from Uxbridge to Manilla is also designated as a section of The Great Trail, stretching across Canada.
+What makes this trail great is the abundant wildlife you can see as you travel along the trail - in the summer you might see a great blue heron, red-winged blackbirds, muskrats and beavers in the wetland.
+In the winter, the quiet calm soothes the spirit and mind as you watch the snow drift through the wetland.

 Together with local residents, visitors, community groups and other interested stakeholders we're updating the Beaver River Wetland Conservation Area Management Plan.
 Your feedback is an important part of this review.
 Through this process, you will have an opportunity to reflect on the value and use of the property, changes you may have seen over the years, and most importantly, your ideas for the future.

 The Beaver River Wetland Conservation Area Management Plan provides direction so that the property is cared for in a way that balances recreation with conservation.
 It sets goals to enhance the property and provides the strategies to achieve them.
 Updates to the Management Plan ensure that policies remain relevant and responsive to new challenges and opportunities.
 As reports and documents become finalized, they will be

 Process and TimelineThe Management Plan review and update will consist of five stages: